DryIcedTea/Buttplug-Valley/README.md

     * Can also be found on [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/5098)

 ## Planned Features
+* Vibrations on breaking large rocks and stumps
+* Suggestions are more than welcome!
 ## FAQ
 ### What toys does this work with?
 Check Out [https://iostindex.com/](https://iostindex.com/).